gavinmcfarland/plugma/PUBLISHING.md

 - The repository uses pnpm as the package manager
 - All packages are managed in the `packages/` directory
 - Version numbers are managed centrally through Lerna
+- The version of the `plugma` package used in `create-plugma` is automatically managed by package scripts